unmanarc/libMantids30/INSTALL.Win32.md

-# libMantids Install Guide for Win32/64 via MSYS
+# libMantids29 Install Guide for Win32/64 via MSYS

 Simple instructions for building this library in Win32/64 via MSYS with g++